cxn03651/write_xlsx/chart.md

             "\n"
             ' '

-The legend_key property is used to turn on Legend Key for the data label for a series:
+The `:legend_key` property is used to turn on Legend Key for the data label for a series:

     chart.add_series(
         :values      => '=Sheet1!$B$1:$B$5',